 Q. Are the cats offered for adoption tame and/or house-trained?

 A. Yes.
-They are just like a normal pet (although some are more timid by nature).
+They are just like a normal pet (although some are more timid by nature or because of the abuse or neglect they suffered at the hands of nasty humans)).
 They are used to living in a domestic environment with other cats and also dogs.
 They are house-trained and can use a cat door too!
 Most of them love to curl up on the nearest lap or get under the doona in bed at night.

 Q. Are your cats health-checked, vaccinated etc?